 In Hong Kong, the camera eats first.
 And all those food photos, as well as the opinions of the city’s legion of serious eaters, have for years been channelled onto blogs, which have in turn brought celebrity to some of these bloggers.

 Chocolate Muimui is one of them.
-She has over 48,000 Instagram followers and posts her pictures to a blog.
+She has over 48,000 Instagram followers and posts her pictures to her blog.
 Like many bloggers, she started posting just for herself.
 ‘I wanted to keep a journal-type record of the desserts I’ve enjoyed,’ she says.
 ‘I think viewers can tell when someone is posting because of their passion or just for the sake of taking a picture.
 True food lovers care most about the food, not their photos.’

 Most of these food enthusiasts reject the label ‘blogger’ or ‘KOL’, for key opinion leader.
 ‘We never intended to influence what other people think; I always just wanted to remember what I liked about certain restaurants and give good recommendations to friends,’ says Gary Suen, who started his food blog in 2007.